 The Library 50+ Job Seekers Networking Group meets via Zoom on the 1st and 3rd Wednesdays of the month, from 9:30am to 11:30am.
 Informal networking takes place from 9am to 9:30am and 11:30am to noon.
 If you are unemployed and actively looking, underemployed, seeking a new career direction, re-entering the job market after a long employment gap, or recently retired and looking for your “Encore Career,” this networking group program is perfect for you!

-This week’s topic (February 4) is Career Story & Elevator Pitch.
+This week’s topic (March 4) is Resumes (“You Are A STAR!”).
 Register directly on Zoom HERE.
 This group is sponsored by approximately 30 Massachusetts public libraries.

 Stop by the library to meet with North Andover Community Support Services –